 Extreme risk laws allow for the temporary removal of guns from people in crisis.

-The Extreme Risk Protection Order Act of 2019 was introduced to Congress in February 2019.
-Sponsored by Rep. Salud Carbajal (D-CA24) and Sen. Dianne Feinstein (D-CA), this legislation encourages states to allow family members or law enforcement officials to petition a judge to temporarily remove firearms from a person in crisis.
+The Extreme Risk Protection Order Act was introduced to Congress in 2021.
+Sponsored by Rep. Salud Carbajal (D-CA) and Sen. Diane Feinstein (D-CA), this legislation encourages states to allow family members or law enforcement officials to petition a judge to temporarily remove firearms from a person in crisis.

 What’s an Extreme Risk Law?